fhwedel-hoe/OpenRoadEd/README.md

 ## Known issues

-- Mouse navigation does not work.
+- Mouse navigation in 3D view is not working.

 ## Origin